Open Water Dive Courses Cairns

 You can start your Open Water course from scratch, or, if you have already completed the theory, choose a Cairns Referral Course for the open water training dives.

 Please note: You may be required to complete an Australian Dive Medical (in compliance with Australian Standards AS 4005.1) prior to / in conjunction with this course.
 This is an additional cost and can be undertaken locally at several Cairns doctors / medical clinics.
-Contact us for more information.
+Contact us for more information about a Cairns Dive Medical.

 Over 150,000 people have learnt to scuba dive on Cairns’ Great Barrier Reef.
 Cairns operators offer both PADI and SSI dive certification, with all courses including dives on the Outer Great Barrier Reef.